rsamwilson2323-cloud/Can-we-go-on-a-date/README.md

 A fun and interactive web application that playfully asks a simple question —
 **“Can we go on a date?” 😏**

-Built using HTML, CSS, and JavaScript, this project delivers a humorous and engaging user experience with dynamic responses and smooth UI interactions.
+Built using HTML, CSS, and JavaScript, this project delivers a humorous and engaging experience with dynamic UI interactions and smooth transitions.

----

-## 🎯 Concept

-This project is designed to create a playful interaction where the user is asked a question and presented with choices.
-Based on the user’s actions, the interface reacts in a fun and unexpected way.

 ---